syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 ---
 layout: post
 title: Reminders in .NET MAUI Scheduler control | Syncfusion
-description: Learn here all about the Reminder support in Syncfusion .NET MAUI Scheduler (SfScheduler) control, its element and more.
+description: Learn here all about the Reminder support in Syncfusion .NET MAUI Scheduler (SfScheduler) appointments.
 platform: maui
 control: SfScheduler
 documentation: ug
 ---

-# Reminder in .NET MAUI Scheduler (SfScheduler)
+# Appointment reminder in .NET MAUI Scheduler (SfScheduler)

 The MAUI Scheduler notify an appointment reminder by using  the [EnableReminder] property and [ReminderAlertOpening] event.
 An appointment can have one or more reminders.